Master of Science in Computer Science

 General Requirement (9 units)

-Three 3 unit courses drawn from 700-800 level Computer Science courses.
-700-800 courses paired with 600 courses require advisor’s approval.
+Three 3-unit courses drawn from any 700-800 level Computer Science courses not used to meet a core or elective requirement.
+700-800 level courses paired with 600 level courses require an advisor’s approval.
 CSC 899 may not count towards this requirement.

 Electives (6 units)

-Up to 3 units of CSC 893 (on advisement)
+Up to 3 units of CSC 893 Supervised Industrial Research on advisement.

 Culminating Experience (6 units)